iyupan/paperlighter/README.md

 # paperlighter

-A simple Latex style-file for writing Paper.
+A simple Latex style-file for writing papers.

 If you like it, just star it!